daniehuuu/TF_MST_CA/README.md

 ## To-do

+ - [ ] Connection status of KruskalAnimation should be below the graph.
- - [ ] GUI interface with tkinter
+ - [ ] Solve the bug of opening two figures in show MST.
- - [ ] And a .csv with the connection of the MST
+ - [ ] In show data, display a table of nodes and their connections, its weight, the average and total.

  ## CSV view problem